LeviRoss2/AerosolTools/README.md

 Arduino/Teensy components to run devices necessary for aerosol measurements at Oklahoma State University.

 ## Code
 SDP6_V1.0.ino is the Arduino file that executes datalogging over three SDP610 sensors.
-Formatted to run on Teensy 3.6/4.1.
+Formatted to run at 30 Hz on Teensy 3.6/4.1.

 ## Libraries
 ### Standard TeensyDuino Libraries (as of TeensyDuino 1.8.5, if at or above these are not needed)